lindsaymacvean/fullstack_boilerplate/README.md

 * No templates like Jade - just pure HTML5 for simplicity.
 * Micro-services connected with messaging through Redis.
 * Should be easily transportable to new developer environments (5 min install)
+* Should incorporate any best practices that will make it easier and quicker to ship.

 ## Practices
 * Git(hub) Version Control - because who doesn't with web apps.